forceliuss/renewables_prediction/README.md

-# Renewable Predigtion (2/3)
+# Renewable Prediction (2/3)
-## Predigtion of renewable energy analysis dashboard
+## Prediction of renewable energy analysis dashboard

 This is an experimental project!!
-The main objective of this project is to create a dashboard to analyze the data from several sources and develop a common place for these insights.This is a part of a bigger project, to check more about the first part. (links below)
+The main objective of this project is to create a dashboard to analyze the data from several sources and develop a common place for these insights.
+This is a part of a bigger project, so check more about the first part. (links below)

 ## Medium Article
 Check the part 1 here: